RahmanTeamDevelopment/ICR142_Benchmarker/README.md

 # ICR142 Benchmarking

 ## Introduction
+___
 `ICR142_Benchmarking` is an easy to use tool for understanding variant caller performance using the [ICR142 NGS validation](https://www.ebi.ac.uk/ega/studies/EGAS00001001332) series.
-ICR142_Benchmarking reports a series of informative metrics with increasing levels of detail from overall calling performance to per site profiles and a one page report summarising both standalone performance and performance in the context of existing best practice.
+`ICR142_Benchmarking` reports a series of informative metrics with increasing levels of detail from overall calling performance to per site profiles and a one page report summarising both standalone performance and performance in the context of existing best practice.

 ## Prerequisites
+___
-ICR142_Benchmarking is available for Linux, implemented in R and requires:
+`ICR142_Benchmarking` is available for Linux, implemented in R and requires:
 1) R version 3.1.2
 2) A capacity to build packages from source (requires gcc and gfortran compilers).

 ## Installation
+___
-ICR142_Benchmarking implements strict version control over all packages and dependencies used by changing the local default R settings.
-Any R session launched from the same directory as ICR142_Benchmarking will have these settings, therefore it is strongly recommended to install ICR142_Benchmarking to a new directory containing only ICR142_Benchmarking.
+`ICR142_Benchmarking` implements strict version control over all packages and dependencies used by changing the local default R settings.
+Any R session launched from the same directory as ICR142_Benchmarking will have these settings, therefore it is strongly recommended to install the tool into a new directory.

 - Clone the repo: `git clone https://github.com/RahmanTeamDevelopment/ICR142_Benchmarking.git`
 - Go to main directory: `cd ICR142_Benchmarking`